 - Listening to people’s boundaries and respecting them.

-- Avoiding language that is racist, sexist, homophobic, classist, cissexist, ableist, etc.
+- Actively resisting language that is racist, sexist, homophobic, classist, cissexist, ableist, etc.

 - Being generous and patient in comments and questions, and in our interpretation of other people’s intentions.